Second-order accurate finite volume method for well-driven flows: Discretization in two dimensions

 We associate one hydraulic head value $h_{T}$ with each cell centroid ${\bf x}_{T}$.
-Also, the Dirichlet boundary condition is evaluated at each node belonging to $\Gamma_{D}$.
-These cell centroids and nodes are referred to as \textit{primary collocation points}.
+The Dirichlet boundary condition is evaluated at each node belonging to $\Gamma_{\text{D}}$.
+These cell centroids and nodes with associated hydraulic head values are referred to as \textit{primary collocation points}.

 An auxiliary hydraulic head value is associated with each well face.
-These auxiliary head values are eliminated and do not enter the discretization matrix.
-Well face centroids are referred to as \textit{auxiliary collocation points}.
+These auxiliary head values are eliminated and the hydraulic head is not actually computed there.
+Since the centroid of a well face $f_{\text{w}}$ does not belong to it because the face is not planar, we define an \textit{auxiliary collocation point} ${\bf x}_{f_{\text{w}}}$ associated with this face as the point on $f_{\text{w}}$ nearest to the centroid.

-Either the hydraulic head is set in a well cell or a source/sink term is used to specify the flow rate.
+Either the hydraulic head is set in a well cell or a source/sink term is used in this cell to specify the flow rate.